WallStreetMojo

 Out of every 100 CFA® Candidates, only 15 candidates will finally crack it!

-Before we discuss the individual level the CFA® Exam passing rates, it will be interesting to look at the overall completion rate.
-Completion rate (%) is the number of candidates who have passed cumulatively CFA® level 3 exams divided by the total number of cumulative candidates who have ever attempted the CFA® examination.
-This number provides us a broad idea of how many finally pursued and cleared all 3 levels.
+Before we discuss the individual Level the CFA® Exam passing rates, it will be interesting to look at the overall completion rate.
+Completion rate (%) is the number of candidates who have passed cumulatively CFA® Level 3 exams divided by the total number of cumulative candidates who have ever attempted the CFA® examination.
+This number provides us a broad idea of how many finally pursued and cleared all three levels.

-• Since inception, a total of 15.4% CFA® Candidates passed the CFA® Level 3 exams.
+• Since its inception, a total of 15.4% of CFA® Candidates passed the CFA® Level 3 exams.

-• This implies out of every 100 CFA® candidates, about 15 CFA® candidates will finally pass CFA® Level 3.
-However, the remaining 85 candidates may eventually opt-out.
+• It implies out of every 100 CFA® candidates, about 15 CFA® candidates will finally pass CFA® Level 3.
+However, the remaining 85 candidates may eventually opt out.

 Now let us look at the passing rates for each Level.